 - Comparing the different companies in the same sector, EBITA margin can be a great measurement.
 It is one of the most useful measures for computing profitability.Net income is used to calculate Earnings per share ( EPS ).
 Like net income, when divided by the no of shares outstanding, gives EPS.
 EPS is a good metric for investors to analyze the earnings from per share.

 - EBITDA does not include the business aspects, considering it as cashflow will lead to a lot of blunder.
 However, cashflow calculations start with Net income and making adjustments while deriving cash flow from operations.

 - EBITDA can be used and analyzed when one needs to comment on the factors which can be controlled.
 As EBITDA decreases, the effect of outside, uncontrollable factors.
 E.g., depreciation and taxes cannot be controlled by the company.
 As the government decides taxes.
 Depreciation, amortization done on intangibles or tangible properties, plant, or equipment depends on the depreciation schedule.

 - Investors or businessmen, whenever you hear them saying Net income, means they are examining the company’s profit-making ability.
-When in the early-stage company doesn’t make a great bottom margin for startups or ventures, the only purpose is to maximize the sales.
+When in an early-stage company doesn’t make a great bottom margin for startups or ventures, the only purpose is to maximize the sales.
 So the EBITDA margin is a great tool for startups.
 A good EBITDA means the company is not having problems in making a profit.
 The low EBITDA margin states the earnings of the company are not stable.
-Whenever any investor searches for investment in early rising companies, they focus on the EBITDA rather than NI.
+Whenever any investor searches for investment in early-rising companies, they focus on the EBITDA rather than NI.
 On the other hand, net income is used when the company is established and knowing the company’s financial health.

 EBITDA vs Net Income Comparison Table